prataprc/pitch-caserust/PITCHME.md

 Performance
 ===========

-@snap[mt20 size-80 fragment]
+@ul[mt20 size-80 fragment]
-With millions of transistors packed in a micro-chip
+* With millions of transistors packed in a micro-chip
-@snapend
-@snap[size-80 fragment]
-Ever increasing Gigabytes of Memory
+* With ever increasing Gigabytes of Memory
-@snapend
+@ulend

-@snap[size-80 fragment]
+@snap[size-80 text-gray fragment]
 Response time of 30ms is barely noticed over response time of 10ms.
 @snapend

 @snap[mt20 size-80 fragment]
-But then -
+But then,
 @snapend

 @snap[mt20 size-80 fragment]
-Wireless networks and lithium batteries added a new dimension to computing - @css[text-blue fragment](mobility).
+Wireless networks and lithium batteries are adding a new dimension to computing - @css[text-blue fragment](mobility).
 @snapend

-@snap[mt20 size-80 fragment]
-With micro-chips -
-@snapend
-@ul[size-80]
+@ul[mt30 size-80]
-* Having 1/3rd of the transistors.
+* With 1/3rd of the transistors.
 * With 1/3rd of the memory
 * Running at 1/3rd clock rate.
 @ulend

 @snap[size-80 fragment]
-Can last @color[blue](5-10 times longer) with same battery capacity.
+A computers can last @color[blue](5-10 times longer) with same battery capacity.
 @snapend

 +++